JakeHITS/odoo-hexagon-docker/README.md

 You can find the Docker repository [here](https://hub.docker.com/r/jakeknow17/odoo-hexagon-dev).

+## Dependencies

+Once inside the `/odoo-dev` directory, make sure to clone the [`odoo/enterprise`](https://github.com/odoo/enterprise) repository as well as clone this repository when inside the odoo-dev/hits-apps folder.

 ## Running Odoo
 To run Odoo once inside the docker container, run the following command:
 ```